univention/univention-corporate-server/doc/ext-installation/appliance.rst

 This section describes how to set up an appliance based on UCS 5.0.
 This type of appliance can also be used to provide preconfigured instances as a cloud service provider.
-The creation of images for typical virtualization solutions is another possible application scenario, see :ref:`appliance-create-virt`.
+The creation of images for typical virtualization solutions is another possible application scenario, see :ref:`create-virt`.

-.. _appliance-installbase:
+.. _installbase:

 Performing the basic installation
 =================================